Published

 import { environment } from './../environments/environment';

-Adding Bootstrap 4
+Adding Bootstrap 5

-$ npm install --save bootstrap@next
+$ npm install bootstrap@5.3.2

-BootStrap Starter Template
+Bootstrap Starter Template

-To add a Bootstrap user interface to our sample application we’ll make use of the Bootstrap Starter Template which is available at https://getbootstrap.com/docs/4.0/examples/: To setup a basic user interface with Bootstrap elements we’re going to use code from the Bootstrap Starter Template which can be found on the Examples page:
+To setup a basic user interface with Bootstrap elements we’re going to use code from the Bootstrap Starter Template which can be found on the Examples page:

 Clicking on the link Starter template opens up the starter template website in a new browser window.
 To access the HTML markup code of the starter template just open the browser’s source code view.
+From the source code view we can copy and paste the needed code parts into our application.
+First let’s copy the following code from the <body> -section to the template code in app.component.html:

-$ ng g component app-navbar
+$ ng generate component app-navbar

 This command creates a new folder src/app/app-navbar/.
 Within that folder you’ll find the following four files: